-Lancaster SHRM – 2017
+Lancaster SHRM (2017)

-So often programming is geared towards strategies to assist HR professionals in getting a seat at the “Executive Table".
+So often programming is geared towards strategies to assist HR professionals in getting a seat at the “Executive Table."
 This chapter decided to reverse their approach and build support for their members by bringing decision-makers and stakeholders to the “HR Table” instead.
 To engage both HR Professionals and company stakeholders and decision-makers, the Workforce Development Committee offered a breakfast program during July 2017 entitled “Cultural Changes in the Workplace,” providing their chapter members with a platform and skills to impact, contribute to and drive the overall strategy and direction of their organizations.
 A panel of CEOs presented experiences on the why’s and how’s of building culture and why culture matters to every generation.
 CEOs and higher level executives attended the program with their chapter members.
 Through collaboration, they increased the perceived value of their chapter members within the businesses where they work.

+Lancaster SHRM holds three to four social mixers a year at various fun, unique venues throughout Lancaster County so their members have an opportunity to socialize and network with one another outside their more formal programming format.
 Each year they select a member to receive their “HR Person of the Year” award.
-They also recognize other nominees at the ceremony.
-They notify the award recipient’s company of the award to extend the recognition to their place of work.
+They also recognize other nominees at the ceremony and also notify the award recipient’s company of the award to extend the recognition to their place of work.

-Each year from February through April, Lancaster SHRM facilitates a structured study group for members to prepare for the HRCI and SHRNM certification examinations.
+Lastly, from February through April, Lancaster SHRM facilitates a structured study group for members to prepare for the HRCI and SHRNM certification examinations.
 This educational opportunity is free to members.
 There are 10 sessions (one each week).
 The sessions are facilitated by long-standing, tenured LSHRM members.
 Their pass rate for attendees who take the certification exams has generally been higher than the National average each year they have offered the program.
 If an attendee passes the exam, he/she will be reimbursed up to $100 toward the cost of the study guide AND 75% of the exam fee, if their company did not cover the costs.

-Chester County Human Resources Association – 2016
+Chester County Human Resources Association (2016)

 In addition, they held a Networking event in early November specifically to recruit new members (membership year is Sept – Aug) and encouraged current members to bring other HR colleagues who are not members of their chapter.
 At the Networking event, they raffle off a Convenience membership (includes meals as well as membership) to one lucky attendee.
 This is an incentive for some folks who are interested in a membership to attend.

-York SHRM – 2013
+York SHRM (2013)

-As part of their SHAPE plan, this chapter started a new member recruitment strategy where members are rewarded for referring their colleagues to the Chapter.
+Considering that the York Chapter is a small chapter with only 150 members, it is a very active and robust chapter.
+All of the SHRM CLA positions are represented on its Board.
+As part of their SHAPE plan, this chapter started a new member recruitment strategy where members are rewarded for referring their colleagues to the chapter.
 The more new members that a current member recruits, the more rewards that are earned.
-If a current member recruits 5 or more new members to the Chapter he/she is entered to win a free one-year membership to the Chapter.
+If a current member recruits 5 or more new members to the chapter he/she is entered to win a free one-year membership to the chapter.
 The Board also will contact those members who have not renewed their dues to find out why they didn’t renew.
-They continue, however collecting data to help improve upon what the Chapter does in an effort to retain its members.
+They continue collecting data to help improve upon what the chapter does in an effort to retain its members.

-The York Chapter sends weekly emails to its members to keep everyone up-to-date on the Chapter happenings, PA SHRM and SHRM National news.
+The York Chapter offers monthly programs with hot topics from Social Media in the Workplace to Healthcare concerns.
+The York Chapter also sends weekly emails to its members to keep everyone up-to-date on the Chapter happenings, PA SHRM and SHRM National news.

 In addition to scoring the most points in the quantitative portion of the nomination process, SEPA also demonstrates a very active chapter with a strong board.
 Some of the highlights of the qualitative portion included: